YingyGong/DSPIN-abstract/README.md

-# DSPIN
+# DSPIN-Abstract
-Code and examples of the D-SPIN framework for the preprint "D-SPIN constructs gene regulatory network models from multiplexed scRNA-seq data revealing organizing principles of cellular perturbation response" ([bioRxiv](https://www.biorxiv.org/content/10.1101/2023.04.19.537364))
+Reframed code and examples of the D-SPIN framework with an object-oriented design for the preprint "D-SPIN constructs gene regulatory network models from multiplexed scRNA-seq data revealing organizing principles of cellular perturbation response" ([bioRxiv](https://www.biorxiv.org/content/10.1101/2023.04.19.537364))

 ![alternativetext](/figure/readme/Figure1_20230309_Inna.png)